 This process involves taking all kinds of marketing content – from ad copy and social media posts to video scripts and product descriptions – and translating it into local languages and dialects.
 However, translating for marketing purposes is more than just a simple direct translation, it is much more nuanced and involves everything from the words used to the colors chosen.

 Before you hire a professional to translate your marketing copy, it’s helpful for you to understand just how it works.

 The process of translating marketing materials varies a bit from standard translation.
 This is because the translator needs to find a way to communicate the same business message in one or more languages.

 This is crucial to your brand, because what appeals to one audience won’t always appeal to another audience in a different country.
 And if your content offends the people who speak a particular language, your brand image will suffer as a result.

 Additionally, with marketing translation, a wide audience will see your content, whether it’s on a billboard or social media.
 Compare this to the content a medical office gives out only to patients, or the technical copy that a company only lets employees read.

 In those situations, you have more control over who reads your content, while taglines, website content, and other marketing copy is all in the public eye.
-This is why your marketing translation needs to be perfect and why you should hire a professional with experience in marketing specifically, not just with translating legal, medical, or technical copy.
+This is why your marketing translation needs to be accurate and why you should hire a professional with experience in marketing specifically, not just with translating legal, medical, or technical copy.